ghodketejas/snake-game-ai-ml/README.md

 3. **Review Results**
    - All trained models are in the `model/` folder
    - All training plots are in the `results/` folder
+   - Debug runs are clearly marked with the `debug_` prefix in their filenames

 ## Credits